nsrr/fdcsr-documentation/pages/README.md

 ### Actigraphy
-Raw actigraphy data is available for each of the 28 recordings and each covers a period of up to 90 days.
+[Raw actigraphy data](:files_path:/original) are available for each of the 28 recordings and each covers a period of up to 90 days.
 All actigraphy CSV files have an activity level and light level score per 1-minute epoch.

 ### Covariate/phenotype datasets
-Covariate CSV files contain data on all 28 subjects.
+[Covariate CSV files](:files_path:/datasets) contain data on all 28 subjects.
 The [subject](:variables_path:/subject) column is the unique FD-CSR identifier.
 The [study](:variables_path:/study) variable identifies the full name of the particular study a participant was involved in, and [study2](:variables_path:/study2) provides the study nickname.

 The dataset columns are described in the accompanying data dictionary files.
 The **variables** data dictionary file includes column names (id), labels (display names), descriptions, and other metadata.
 Categorical variables also include an associated “domain” (e.g., F=Female, M=Male), which are described in the **domains** data dictionary file.